Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Experiments

-\textbf{Attack Settings.}\quad Regarding the surrogate dataset, we sample it from Tiny ImageNet \cite{le2015tiny}.
+\textbf{Attack Settings.}\quad Regarding the surrogate dataset, it is derived from Tiny ImageNet \cite{le2015tiny}.
 Specifically, we randomly sample 2,500 images and resize them to $32\times32$ for stealing encoders pre-trained on CIFAR10 and STL10.
 When stealing the ImageNet encoder and CLIP, the number is 40,000 and 60,000, respectively, with each image resized to $224\times224$.
-Regarding the surrogate encoder architecture, we adopt a ResNet18 across our experiments.
-During the attack, we set $n$ in Eq. \ref{eq:1} as 10, $m$ in Eq. \ref{eq:2}, \ref{eq:3}, \ref{eq:5}, and \ref{eq:6} as 5, $\tau$ in Eq. \ref{eq:2} and \ref{eq:3} as 0.07, and both $\lambda_1$ and $\lambda_2$ in Eq. \ref{eq:8} as 1 except otherwise mentioned.
-Moreover, the batch size is set as 100, and an Adam optimizer \cite{kingma2014adam} with a learning rate of 0.001 is used to train the surrogate encoder.
+For the surrogate encoder architecture, we adopt a ResNet18 across our experiments.
+During the attack, we set $n$ in Eq. \ref{eq:1} as 10, $m$ in Eq. \ref{eq:2}, \ref{eq:3}, \ref{eq:5}, and \ref{eq:6} as 5, $\tau$ in Eq. \ref{eq:2} and \ref{eq:3} as 0.07, and both $\lambda_1$ and $\lambda_2$ in Eq. \ref{eq:8} as 1 unless stated otherwise.
+For training, the batch size is set as 100, and we employ an Adam optimizer \cite{kingma2014adam} with a learning rate of 0.001.

 \textbf{Evaluation Settings.}\quad We train each surrogate encoder for 100 epochs and test its KNN accuracy \cite{wu2018unsupervised} on CIFAR10 after each epoch.
-The best trained, as well as the target encoder, will be used to train downstream classifiers for the \textbf{linear probing evaluation}.
+The best-trained surrogate encoders, as well as target encoders, will be used to train downstream classifiers for the linear probing evaluation.
+Each downstream classifier will be trained for 100 epochs with an Adam optimizer and a learning rate of 0.0001.
 Specifically, we totally consider seven downstream datasets, namely MNIST \cite{lecun-mnisthandwrittendigit-2010}, CIFAR10 \cite{krizhevsky2009learning}, STL10 \cite{coates2011analysis}, GTSRB \cite{stallkamp2012man}, CIFAR100 \cite{krizhevsky2010cifar}, SVHN \cite{netzer2011reading}, and F-MNIST \cite{xiao2017fashion}.
-Each downstream classifier will be trained for 100 epochs with an Adam optimizer and a learning rate of 0.0001. \textbf{As done in \cite{liu2022stolenencoder}, we use Target Accuracy (TA) to evaluate target encoders, Steal Accuracy (SA) to evaluate surrogate encoders, and $\frac{\text{SA}}{\text{TA}}\times100\%$ to evaluate the efficacy of the stealing attack.}
+Additional small-scale experiments on more complex datasets (e.g., Food 101 \cite{bossard2014food}) are included in our supplementary material.
+As done in \cite{liu2022stolenencoder}, we use Target Accuracy (TA) to evaluate target encoders, Steal Accuracy (SA) to evaluate surrogate encoders, and $\frac{\text{SA}}{\text{TA}}\times100\%$ to evaluate the efficacy of the stealing attack.